7 texting tips for staying in the black on Black Friday

-This is due to carrier-instituted delays, which help carriers manage the large number of messages being sent during the holidays.
+This occurs due to carrier-instituted delays, which help carriers manage the large number of messages sent during the holidays.

 Be careful how many messages you send